Centers of Gravity Calculator

 Optional fields

 • Move_limit = 0 (default) means a fixed location, > 0 means a location that may move away from its initial coordinates but no further than its move limit.
-To be expressed in either miles or kilometers, as you have selected under section Parameters & constraints - subsection Distance.
+To be expressed in either miles or kilometers, as you have selected in section Parameters & constraints - Distance.

 • Capacity is used to limit the demand that can be assigned to a warehouse.
 It is total throughput capacity (in relation to demand data period), not storage capacity.
 Yearly througput capacity = storage capacity × yearly stock turns.
 If your demand data is about one quarter, then divide yearly throughput capacity by four, or else multiply all demand (and supply) by four.